Preparing for Commencement

 Located at the Bakersfield Office

-Located on the first floor of the Mission Valley Campus
+Located in the first floor lobby of the Mission Valley Campus (4007 Camino del Rio South)

 Any Student Unable to Pick Up Their Regalia, Honor Cords, and/or Tickets During Times Provided Above